The clock is ticking on when Dayton City Commissioner Joey Williams can resign, without causing a special election.

 Which would preclude it happening for the primary.

 However the question about timing for the general in the fall is key.
 When Mark Henry resigned, he did it immediately following the primary, allowing candidates to gather signatures and run for the special in November.
 Specials bring many candidates- since there is no run off election to thin the herd.

-The fact that Mark Owens and the Montgomery County dems backed off from endorsing Carolyn Rice who is running from a protected seat to fill Dan Foley’s County Commission seat- and Mark Owens (Clerk of Dayton Muni Court and head of the party) said they had two good candidates including Rev. Darryl Ward- lends credence to them planning if Darryl loses to Carolyn in the primary- they can then usher him directly into Commissioner Williams seat, once again bypassing Rev. Darryl Fairchild who dropped out of the race when they endorsed Jeff Mims, and promised him a future endorsement- which they reneged on and gave to Chris Shaw.
+The fact that Mark Owens and the Montgomery County dems backed off from endorsing Carolyn Rice who is running from a protected seat to fill Dan Foley’s County Commission seat- and Mark Owens (Clerk of Dayton Muni Court and head of the party) said they had two good candidates including Rev. Daryl Ward- lends credence to them planning if Daryl loses to Carolyn in the primary- they can then usher him directly into Commissioner Williams seat, once again bypassing Rev. Darryl Fairchild who dropped out of the race when they endorsed Jeff Mims, and promised him a future endorsement- which they reneged on and gave to Chris Shaw.

 This isn’t real news btw, since Williams has not resigned.
 However, it is insurance that Commissioner Williams won’t step down and cost the tax payers a standalone special election by his poor choice of timing.
 Standalone special elections are traditionally very expensive and have low turnout.
 Williams is too responsible of a public servant to do this to the people of Dayton.

 If you enjoyed this post, make sure you subscribe to my RSS feed!
 If you wish to support this blog and independent journalism in Dayton, consider donating.
 All of the effort that goes into writing posts and creating videos comes directly out of my pocket, so any amount helps!
 Please also subscribe to the Youtube channel for notifications of every video we launch –